Skip to main content

 # Agent 'python-data' loaded successfully!

-# Data Scientist specializing in Python
+# Python Data Scientist specialist

 # Attached skills: